Information pursuant to Article 13 of the EU General Data Protection Regulation (GDPR) for the Indico Event Management System

 Personal data is processed for the following purpose(s):

-- Organization and administration of scientific events, conferences, workshops; registration and deregistration of participants; creation of participant lists; billing of fees.
+- Organization and administration of scientific events, conferences, and workshops; registration and deregistration of participants; creation of participant lists; abstract management and material uploads; billing of fees.

-- Authorization and authentication of University of Hamburg employees using the Shibboleth Identity Provider (IdP) for the Indico service.
-This enables secure single sign-on (SSO), in which data is only temporarily exchanged between your IdP (the University of Hamburg) and the service provider.
-This data is processed exclusively for the purpose of access control and provision of the Indico service.
-Contact data for the purpose of maintaining contact and evaluation.
+- Authorization and authentication of University of Hamburg employees via the Shibboleth Identity Provider (IdP) for the Indico service.
+This enables secure single sign-on (SSO), in which data is exchanged only temporarily between your IdP (the University of Hamburg) and the service provider.
+This data is processed exclusively for the purpose of access control and the provision of the Indico service.

 - Employees:

-Article 88(1) GDPR in conjunction with Section 10(1–3) Hamburg Data Protection Act (HmbDSG) in conjunction with Section 85(1) Hamburg Civil Service Act (HmbBG) - Students:
+Article 88(1) of the GDPR in conjunction with Section 10(1)–(3) of the Hamburg Data Protection Act (HmbDSG) in conjunction with Section 85(1) of the Hamburg Civil Service Act (HmbBG) - Students:

 4. Categories of personal data